kyma-project/istio/docs/user/troubleshooting/03-20-connection-refused.md

 ## Remedy

-- To whitelist a service without a sidecar and disable mTLS traffic for it, create a [DestinationRule](https://istio.io/docs/reference/config/networking/destination-rule/).
+- To add a service without a sidecar to the allowlist and disable mTLS traffic for it, create a [DestinationRule](https://istio.io/docs/reference/config/networking/destination-rule/).
 - To allow connections between a service without a sidecar and a service with a sidecar, create a [Peer Authentication](https://istio.io/latest/docs/reference/config/security/peer_authentication/) in the `PERMISSIVE` mode.